ssanj/babyloncandle/posts/2014-08-03-pretotype-it.markdown

 ---
 title: Pretotype it
 author: sanjiv sahayam
-description: Pretotype your ideas so you build the right it before building it right.
+description: Testing out your your ideas before you build them.
+Pretotyping allows you build the right it before building it right.
 tags: ideas
 ---